Fade BG Image

 "Kuaaah!
 So you, were alive, after all, Kehma!"

-Just as Rin was waking up, I approached with the magma-filled messenger golem.
+Right as Rin was waking up, I sent in the magma-filled Messenger Golem.

 "Now then, eat me."